cakephp/docs/en/core-libraries/logging.rst

 While CakeLog can be configured to write to a number of user configured logging adapters, it also comes with a default logging configuration.
-This configuration is identical to how CakeLog behaved in CakePHP 1.2.
 The default logging configuration will be used any time there are *no other* logging adapters configured.
 Once a logging adapter has been configured you will need to also configure FileLog if you want file logging to continue.